andresoviedo/google-drive-ftp-adapter/README.md

     # Illegal characters for your file system so file copying works fine
     os.illegalCharacters=\\/|[\\x00-\\x1F\\x7F]|\\`|\\?|\\*|\\\\|\\<|\\>|\\||\\"|\\:

 **account**

-This is the name associated to the cache & google credentials, so the next time you run the application you don't have to re-login or resynchronize all the application cache.
+This is the name associated to the cache and Google credentials, so the next time you run the application you don't have to re-login or resynchronize all of the application cache.
 This is also the name of the subfolder under "/data" where information is going to be stored.
 Default value is "default".

 **port**

 TCP port number where the ftp adapter is going to listen for ftp clients.
-Default FTP port is 21, but In Linux this is a reserved port (below 1024 are privileged ports), so we better work with a port like 1821.
+Default FTP port is 21, but In Linux this is a reserved port and ports below 1024 are privileged, so we use port 1821.
 Default is 1821.
-There is another start2.cmd as example (windows) that start an ftp adapter at port 22.
+There is another start2.cmd as example (Windows) that start an FTP adapter at port 22.

-- Note: If you have different google drive accounts, you can launch multiple google-drive-ftp-adapter in the same machine, each listening at different port.
+- Note: If you have different Google Drive accounts, you can launch multiple google-drive-ftp-adapter in the same machine, each listening at a different port.
 Just put a different fileId so they write logs in different files.

 Known Issues
 ============

-- For some type of files, the size of files reported by google differs from what the local operating system does (txt, 3gp).
-I'll think how to fix it.
+- For some type of files, the size of files reported by Google differs from what the local operating system does (for example: .txt and .3gp) (Fix TBA)
-- If you have timeout problems, maybe it's because you have a slow internet connection.
-Try to increment timeout in your FTP tool
+- If you have timeout problems because of slow internet connectivity, try incrementing the timeout in your FTP client.

 Disclaimer
 ==========